mornir/pocket-lite/README.md

 - Keeping only the functionalities I use on a daily basis: adding articles, reading added articles (open a new tab) marking articles as read,
 - Open the `resolved_url` instead of `given_url`
 - Minimalistic (no in-app reader, tags, etc.)
-- Show the total of saved articles counts
+- Show the total number of saved articles
 - Easy to add URLs (at work I can't use the web extension to quickly add new articles)
 - Easy to reach "Mark as read"